vliz-be-opsci/dmbon-assistant/README.md

 [//]: <> (EXPLAIN HOW TO READ THIS DOCUMENT)
 ##### Reading this README
 In this README, we will explain our vision for this project.
-We will further motivate our choices and provide users and developers on how to use and contribute to DMBON-assistant.
+We will further motivate the choices that we have made and further provide both users and developers on how to use and contribute to DMBON-assistant.

 ### Table of contents
 - [Our vision](#our-vision)